-In the market enhancements for summer 2021 readiness initiative, the ISO developed the minimum state of charge requirement to address concerns about operating storage resources in the real-time market.
-Specifically, that storage resources are unable to meet day-ahead discharge schedules in the real-time market because they were either not sufficiently charged or they were prematurely discharged in the real-time market and unable to meet day-ahead schedules when they may be critically needed.
+The market enhancements for summer 2021 readiness policy developed the minimum state of charge requirement to address concerns about operating storage resources in the real-time market.
+Specifically, this policy sought to ensure that storage resources were able to meet day-ahead discharge schedules in the real-time market because they were either not sufficiently charged or they were prematurely discharged in the real-time market and unable to meet day-ahead schedules when they may be critically needed.